 - 5.22.
 Stantec UK Limited has undertaken assessment in to hydrology, hydrogeology and water resources and prepared the flood risk assessment and drainage strategy. - 5.23.
+Under the Planning Application the Local Lead Flood Authority has provided planning conditions in respect of surface water drainage and hence do not object to the Proposed Development. - 5.24.
 It is expected that a planning condition will control details of the drainage strategy.